11 Mar 2020

 It’s becoming more and more difficult to navigate through the categories of Content Management System software.
 There are many kinds of CMSs and they often suit a very specific use case.
-With the recent hype around Headless CMSs, it’s becoming even harder to figure out what is what.
-This article will help you understand what you can expect from each type and when to choose which one.
+With the recent hype around Headless CMSs it’s becoming even harder to figure out what is what.
+This article should help you understand what you can expect from each type and, hopefully, when to choose which one.

 Types of CMS (Content Management Systems)

 If you go to one of the software review sites you’ll see that their directories of Content Management Systems are quite bloated.

 G2 crowd has a lengthy list of subcategories of their CMS category: